Creative DBT Activities Using Music! Interventions for Enhancing Engagement and Effectiveness in Therapy

 Since 2011 Ms Spiegel has been an approved provider with the Certification Board for Music Therapists, providing continuing education classes on a wide range of topics including DBT informed music therapy, for music therapists and allied health professionals.

-Now, we are pleased to announce a program offering music activities to reinforce, practice and enrich the learning of DBT skills for professionals who work within the framework of DBT, and to provide a resource in a format that can be used to further skills acquisition and generalization by parents, teens, and adults.
+Now, we are pleased to announce a program offering music activities to reinforce, practice and enrich the learning of DBT skills for professionals who work within the framework of DBT, and to provide a resource in a format that can be used to further skills acquisition and generalization by clients.

 Dr. Lauren Bonavitacola is is an intensively trained DBT licensed psychologist and board certified music therapist at Cognitive & Behavioral Consultants of Westchester & Manhattan.
 Dr. Bonavitacola is providing consultation for this project and book.
 She is also the supervising clinician for the DBT related classes offered to music therapists at The Spiegel Academy.